nhsconnect/CareConnectAPI/pages/engage/howtouserstory.md

 Given the technical nature of interoperability, it is often tempting to think of stories in terms of the developer or the API.
 Ultimately, it must be remembered that the interface exists to provide clinical benefit and it shouldn’t a vehicle to demonstrate the technical proficiency of the developer or an organisation.
 Consider the example:

-*“As a developer, I want to receive result messages in a structured format”*
+* *As a developer, I want to receive result messages in a structured format*

 A better way of phrasing this would be:

-*“As a health care professional, I want to view results in a single consolidated view”*
+* *As a health care professional, I want to view results in a single consolidated view*

 Which defers the solution to a design and development stage while presenting the requirement based on a clinical need.
 ## Justification